 I love my bullet journal and am not trying to talk anyone out of it, but that being said it’s not the right choice for everyone.
 You can save yourself a lot of time, effort, and frustration if you figure that out now!

-If your main objective for wanting to bullet journal is because you like being able to write down all of your important dates, tasks, and events but don’t care at all about the creative or personalizable side, then bullet journaling may not be for you.
+If your main objective for wanting to bullet journal is because you like being able to write down all of your important dates, tasks, and events but you don’t care at all about the creative or personalizable side, then bullet journaling may not be for you.
 There are incredible pre-made planners out there that can fill your need without you needing to physically write out calendars and create layouts yourself.
-There are even planners like the Passion Planner and Cultivate What Matters planners that have additional focuses like goal planning or thankfulness that help bring in the mindfulness of a bullet journal.
+There are even planners like the Passion Planner and Cultivate What Matters that have additional focuses like goal planning or gratitude that help bring in the mindfulness of a bullet journal.

-On the opposite end of the spectrum, if you’re someone who really loves being creative and artistic but doesn’t care much for documenting things daily in a journal then you might find that you’re putting in a lot of effort for something that isn’t beneficial for you.
+On the opposite end of the spectrum, if you’re someone who really loves being creative and artistic but doesn’t care much for documenting things daily in a journal, then you might find that you’re putting in a lot of effort for something that isn’t beneficial for you.

 If you’ve thought through it and still think you’d like to give bullet journaling a try then let’s get started!

 Before you ever even put pen to paper, I highly suggest you think through what things you’re hoping to accomplish with bullet journaling.
 Taking this important step ensures that you’re focusing on the right things and not making unnecessary work for yourself, and therefore you’re less likely to burn out.

 When I first decided I wanted to start bullet journaling, I completely skipped this step and just jumped in headfirst.
 I picked my favorite bullet journaler on YouTube and followed their setup exactly.
 The problem was that I was spending way more time on it than I wanted to, and I wasn’t using half of the spreads that I was creating.
 It was frustrating and I quickly quit, not even making it through February.